 You can tell them how you’re doing.
 Or you can show them.

-FaceTime lets you have it both ways — and in more places, over Wi-Fi or mobile networks.3
+FaceTime lets you have it both ways — and in more places, over Wi‑Fi or cellular networks.3

 Tap FaceTime to make a video call.

 FaceTime closes the distance between you and the people you care about — from miles to inches.
 To make a video call, tap FaceTime.
 Then select a name, wait for the person to accept the call, and smile big.
 FaceTime works over Wi‑Fi or cellular networks, so you can wave hello from practically anywhere.

 On the front of iPad is a FaceTime HD camera.
 On the back is an iSight camera.
 You can switch between them anytime during a call.
 So one minute your friends see you, and the next they see what you see.

 All you need to start making FaceTime video calls is a free Apple ID.
 If you’ve purchased anything from the iTunes Store or the App Store, you already have one.
 If you need an Apple ID, you can create one at My Apple ID.